OVOMUCOID

 SPINKs play a crucial role in maintaining the balance of protease activity by regulating serine proteases.
 They are believed to prevent enzyme overactivity in the pancreas, reducing the risk of pancreatitis.
 When SPINKs and trypsin are incubated together, they form a stable yet reversible interaction through the formation of a covalent bond between the active lysine carboxyl group of SPINKs and the catalytic serine residue of trypsin (16).
 This interaction temporarily inhibits trypsin activity, ensuring that it can be reactivated in the intestine to support the process of digestion5.

-Advantages & benefits:
+Advantages & Quality Assurance:

 As one of the largest producers and suppliers of egg-derived proteins, including OVOMUCOID, Bioseutica® is the trusted source for the highest purity of egg proteins.
 We offer a full range of services, including technical and application support, working with our customers to tailor products to their unique specifications.
 Our quality control procedures ensure consistency of quality across production runs.
 We offer and encourage our customers to review the analytical results of our production runs and pre-shipment samples for in-house approval.